Shining3D/SDKDoc/README.md

 | ------- | -------------- | ----------------------- |
 | Request | v1.0/scan/save | REQ: JSON REP: Int Bool |

+The reply of request set denotes whether the action is successful.

 The JSON definition is below:

 ```js